Elcina/Blogging-Application/readme.md

-To Run the application in Browser :
+To Start the application in Browser :

 * Download the Github project
 * Browse to FrontEnd-Blog folder